ascend4/ascend4/DER.md

     initialization-mode solves outside the integrator path
 - full GUI semantics
   - browser/object path is working
+  - Pantelides advisory text is now exposed in the GTK browser
   - broader end-to-end GUI exercise is still useful
 - hybrid/event semantics
   - `WHEN`, `pre(x)`, and `REINIT` are still future work